1vanchuck/party-legend-terms.github.io-/Privacy_Policy.md

 - ❌ Payment information (handled by Apple)
 - ❌ User accounts or profiles
 - ❌ Social media connections
-- ❌ Device identifiers (IDFA/IDFV)
+- ❌ Advertising identifiers (IDFA)

 ### 2.2 Information We DO Collect